 - Ongoing Primary Care (offered by some BWFHT pediatricians)

 - Autism Spectrum Disorder Assessment

 Patients who are registered to a BWFHT pediatrician can book or cancel an appointment by calling 613-564-3950 ext 450 or can cancel or request an appointment online.

-The pediatricians see patients in consultation when referred by their family physician or primary care provider or by pediatric walk-in services when available.
+The pediatricians see patients in consultation when referred by their family physician or primary care provider.
 All referrals for children up to 17 years of age are accepted.
 Referrals can be sent to our clinic by physicians by fax at 613-564-6627.